Australian Officials Want Encryption Laws To Fight 'Terrorist Messaging'

 America's former American director of national intelligence recently urged Silicon Valley to "apply that same creativity, innovation to figuring out a way that both the interests of privacy as well as security can be guaranteed."
 Though he also added, "I don't know what the answer is.
 I'm not an IT geek, but I just don't think we're in a very good place right now."

-Again, let the Leaders Lead (Score:3)
+Again, let the Leaders Lead (Score:4, Insightful)

 They ain't gonna learn on their own, let them pay a heavy price for ignoring what people who know what they're taking about are saying.